nevermined-io/nvm-docs/docs/getting-started/advanced-utility/access-functionalities.md

 # Access Functionalities

-NVM Access Functionalities help you build and deploy token-gating with NFTs that grant holders unique and customisable access to your platforms, Dapps or content/assets.
+NVM Access Functionalities help you build and deploy tokengating with tokens/NFTs that grant holders unique and customisable access to your platforms, dApps or content/assets.
 The result: you are now free to innovate your business and revenue models with tokengating, subscriptions and credits. <br />
 <br />

 **Access Utility 1 - Tokengating**<br />